GGarenov/wizard-creatures/instructions.md

     - fix hyperlinks and images in all-post page
 22. Create page
     - just editing create page and make it available
+    - Make postService and modify it so that create post work

+23. Make post template